|Home | Bookmark | Tell||Active petitions in over 75 countries||Follow GoPetition|

 If you are an existing verified member of GoPetition, then log in, view your control panel and click on "My Personal Signatures".
-If you are not a verified member OR have other difficulties, please read below.
+If you are not a verified member please JOIN and read below.

 Some signers may encounter problems in editing or removing their signature.
 If you did not sign with your known email address, or provided a false, incorrect, flawed or expired email address, or you have forgotten the email address you signed with, or you incorrectly entered your email address when you signed with it (e.g. you made a spelling mistake when you entered your email address), or you have not verified your account email address with GoPetition, or your email account has been closed or lost or disabled, you will not be able to edit your own signature or remove it.
 In this case you should contact the petition author to request the changes you want.
 If the author does not reply, and you wish GoPetition to make changes, you will be charged an administrative fee.
 The fee can be paid at our service request page here.
 To avoid being charged a fee, please edit or remove your own signature or signature comment, or contact the relevant petition author.